 Ancestry Library Edition provides genealogical and historical research capabilities.
 With more than 5 billion names in over 4,600 databases, includes census, military, court, land, and probate records; vital and church records; directories; and passenger lists.
 Access Ancestry Library Edition (In-library use only)

-Please note that during the COVID-19 Library Closure, ProQuest and its partner Ancestry have temporarily expanded this service to library cardholders working remotely.
+Please note that during the COVID-19 Pandemic, ProQuest and its partner Ancestry have temporarily expanded this service to library cardholders working remotely.
 Please call the library (604-885-3260) for instructions on how to access this resource.
 Once you have your access credentials, please click here.

 Family History Month (2017) event: Trace your ancestors with Ancestry Library Edition – Teresa Eckford (Click to download pdf)